 1. Set Up an Emergency Fund

-Financial stability begins with an emergency fund.
-Allocating three to six months’ worth of living expenses can offer a safety net during health crises.
+Financial stability starts with an emergency fund.
+Setting aside three to six months’ worth of living expenses creates a safety net that protects you when a health crisis hits.

 - Start small if necessary, then gradually increase your savings.